 - It doesn't cost as much - you can save hundreds of dollars to get your degree when you're learning online.
 The traditional costs associated with using classroom space and equipment don't apply.
 As long as you have the right hardware and software to log on and complete course assignments, as well as study the material, there are big savings you realize right away.

-- You have better opportunities to concentrate - you can choose anyplace that helps you learn the material to gain a greater understanding of the overall body of knowledge you need to earn your degree.
+- You have better opportunities to concentrate - you can choose to study anyplace that helps you learn the material to gain a greater understanding of the overall body of knowledge you need to earn your degree.

 - You can customize your learning environment - Whether you're at home, on the road or at a friend's house, you can create your own perfect room to study class materials and do homework assignments.
 You don't have to put up with anymore disruptive environments like crowded libraries.
 Online learning offers better opportunities to concentrate by not being around other people.
 You can dedicate one room for quiet study, or if you're shy, you don't have to worry about interacting with other students.